 What is Whitehaven Old Fort, an 18th century coastal battery overlooking Whitehaven Harbour and an associated lime kiln, 80m west of the southern end of Old Quay?

-Whitehaven Old Fort is an 18th-century coastal battery constructed to defend Whitehaven Harbour, one of England's most important ports during the period of colonial trade and maritime expansion.
+Whitehaven Old Fort is an eighteenth-century coastal battery constructed to defend Whitehaven Harbour during a period of significant maritime development and strategic vulnerability to naval attack.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1020460.

 Who is responsible for protecting Whitehaven Old Fort, an 18th century coastal battery overlooking Whitehaven Harbour and an associated lime kiln, 80m west of the southern end of Old Quay?